Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-UMaine requires coordination with campus police and the Office of Safety and Environmental Management for drone operations on university property.
-All operators must comply with FAA regulations and obtain prior approval before conducting any drone flights on or over university property.
+UMaine requires advance coordination with campus police and the Office of Safety and Environmental Management for any drone operations on university property or within university airspace.
+Stadium and event areas have additional TFRs during games and events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.